hychn/hychn.github.io/md/rldmitri_notes.md

 # Rollout
 * The major theoretical property of rollout is 'cost improvement' : the cost obtained by rollout using some base heuristic is less or equal to the corresponding cost of the base heuristic

-* There is quite alot of notation in this book and the declaritive/important statements are just left as sentences
-  * highlight these key points (key definitions)
-  * There are also quite alot of notation (He does spend a bit of time in the beginning formulating the generic DP problem)
-  * There are quite alot of equations
-* rollout heuristic
-* Let's write out the key definitions
-* This weekend we will work on the purpose proposal and cv and send email to professors on Sun evening

 # Definitions
 * $0 \leq k \leq N$ time index